meelgroup/meelgroup-website/content/software/mis.md

 title = "MIS"

 # Project summary to display on homepage.
-summary = "An algorithm for discrete integration over finite domains."
+summary = "An algorithm to compute minimal independent support for a given CNF formula."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "MIS.jpg"